ibm-cloud-docs/appid/cd-messages.md

 2. Set **Welcome email** to **Enabled**.

 3. Customize the content of your message.
-You can add parameters and insert images by using the UI.
+You can add parameters and insert images by using the console.
 To change the [language](/docs/appid?topic=appid-cd-types#cd-languages) of the message, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.updateLocalization){: external} to set the language.
 However, you are responsible for the content and conversion of the message.
 Check out the following table to see the list of tables that you can use in this message and all the other messages that you can send.
 If a user does not supply the information that is pulled by the parameter, it appears blank.

 4. Click **Save**.